TheByteAttic/AgonLight/README.md

 <UL>
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/3D%20model">/3D Model</a> contains a, well, 3D model of Agon light™'s board and a 2D image specifying the PCB's key dimensions.
 These are meant for those interested in designing and building custom (3D-printed) cases for Agon light™.
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Design">/Design</a> contains all design files, like schematics, EasyEDA source files and PCB layout.
-  <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Manufacturing">/Manufacturing</a> contains the files necessary to have an Agon light board manufactured, such as the Gerber file, Bill of Materials and Pick and Place file.
+  <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Manufacturing">/Manufacturing</a> contains the files necessary to have an Agon light™ board manufactured, such as the Gerber file, Bill of Materials and Pick and Place file.
   <LI><a href="https://github.com/TheByteAttic/AgonLight/tree/main/Photos">/Photos</a> contains photos of a properly assembled Agon light™ unit, so to provide detailed references for those attempting to build on themselves.
 </UL>